Teun Voeten: Exhibitions

-Current projects
+Later projects

 In 2009, Voeten started to focus on drug violence in Mexico and made numerous trips to the flashpoints of the drug war, Ciudad Juarez, Culiacan and Michoacan.
-He not only made photos and wrote articles but also shot a video documentary for Dutch TV about growing up in the most dangerous city in the world, Ciudad Juarez.
+He made photos and wrote articles, and also shot a video documentary for Dutch TV about growing up in the most dangerous city in the world, Ciudad Juarez.

 As a guest curator of GEMAK, an exhibition space at that time affiliated with the Den Haag Fotomuseum in the Netherlands, he organized a war photography exhibition, "10 years after 9/11" that featured 30 internationally renowned photographers covering war, such as Tim Hetherington, Simon Norfolk, Teru Kuwayama, Geert van Kesteren, Mohammed Abed and Nina Berman.

 Between 2012 and 2018, shocked by the cruelty in Mexico and trying to put 22 years of experience into an academic perspective, Voeten completed a PhD in anthropology at Leiden University, on extreme violence in the Mexican drug war.
 His thesis was titled "The Mexican Drug Violence.
 Hybrid Warfare, Predatory Capitalism and the Logic of Cruelty."

 In 2015, Voeten started working together with Maaike Engels on the project Calais: Welcome to the Jungle, a documentary about the Calais jungle.
 On 15 January 2016 he was assaulted and robbed by three migrants there.
 The attackers carried a knife and pepper spray.
 Voeten uploaded a video of the event on his YouTube channel.

 In 2018 and 2019 Voeten carried out social=anthropological research for the city government in Antwerp on drug related crime.
 He edited his final report in a Dutch language book with was published in 2020 under the title “DRUGS.
 Antwerpen in de de greep van de Nederlandse syndicaten".
 This roughly translates as "Drugs: Antwerp gripped by the Dutch Drug Syndicates".

 In 2020, the updated and rewritten version of his PhD study appeared at Small Wars Journal under the title "Mexican Drug Violence.
 Hybrid Warfare, Predatory Capitalism and the Logic of Cruelty".